All Episodes

 The bare minimum for probable cause.

-But we don't know because we know that the police did a search warrant at his hotel room, but we don't know what the contents were.
+So it's possible that Thompson potentially felt as though his life was in danger, but we don't know because we know that the police did a search warrant at his hotel room, but we don't know what the contents were.

-Also, I think it's important to note that he mentioned in the complaint, right?
+Also, I think it's important to note that he mentioned in the complaint, right, going back to it, remember, we caught this earlier.

-He goes, um right here.
+He goes, right here.

-So my examination of documents obtained through a court authorized search warrant, right?
+So my examination of documents obtained through a court-authorized search warrant, right?

 So he didn't go specifically.

-But I know for a fact that they did a search warrant at this dude's house.
+What search warrant he's talking about, but I know for a fact that they did a search warrant at this dude's house.

-Holds water in your eyes.
+Excuse me, the CEO's hotel room holds water in your eyes.

 So truthfully, I don't think any of the charges hold water simply because all four of the charges rely on that stalking being made out.

-Um that's very important.
+Now, that's very important.

 The stalking holds up all the other charges.